hgaaditya/rpi_homeserver/README.md

 6. Once the file is ready run ```sudo docker-compose up -d```.
 7. Bingo!.
 Verify that everything is working as expected ```sudo docker ps -a```.
 8. Your Jellyfin Media server is now up and running.
 Check it out on http://<localhost>:8096
+9. You can check the remaining steps via [The JellyFin server Setup.](https://github.com/hgaaditya/rpi_homeserver/tree/main/mediaserver)

 ## 5. Installing Pi-Hole on Docker.